-- See animals and splash at the Audobon Zoo
+7. See animals and splash at the Audubon Zoo

-The Audoboon Zoo in New Orleans is such a great activity when in New Orleans with kids.
+The Audubon Zoo in New Orleans is such a great activity when in New Orleans with kids.
 It is highly rated as one of the best zoo’s in the USA.

-This zoo not only has animals, but also a mini splash water park for hot days.
-So don’t forget to pack your swimsuit if your’e planning to visit.
-Read more on Audobon Zoo here.
+This zoo not only has animals but also a mini splash water park for hot days.
+So don’t forget to pack your swimsuit if you’re planning to visit.
+Read more on Audubon Zoo here.

 No other place embodies New Orleans than the French Quarter.
 Some people may think that the French Quarter is just for grownups but the magical vibe and old charm of the place can surely capture the attention of kids.

-The French Quarter is known for their colorful facades, unique architectural designs, cast-iron balconies and rustic shutters.
-One of the best things about the French Quarter is the old feel which is even magnified by horses and carts which navigate through the narrow streets.
+The French Quarter is known for its colorful facades, unique architectural designs, cast-iron balconies, and rustic shutters.
+One of the best things about the French Quarter is the old feeling which is even magnified by horses and carts which navigate through the narrow streets.

 You can also enjoy the many street musicians playing jazz tunes which can certainly add to the overall ambiance of the place.

-The museum offers child-focused art workshops, art classes and story time activities.
+There are child-focused art workshops, art classes, and storytime activities available to you and your family when visiting the New Orleans Museum of Art!
 Click here for details on schedules and upcoming events.

 The new children’s museum in New Orleans is one of the best children’s museums that Aiden and I have visited.
-Two floors of endless exhibits, an as well an outdoor play area.
+Two floors of endless exhibits, as well as an outdoor play area.

 This children’s museum has a total of 8.5 acres for kids to explore inside and out.
-Expend to spend the whole day here!
+Expand to spend the whole day here!

-Kids can pretend play in the kitchen as well as grocery store filled with pretend food.
-They can also dig into nature by getting an up close view of bugs and more and even play doctor at the veterinary hospital.
+Kids can pretend to play in the kitchen as well as grocery store filled with pretend food.
+They can also dig into nature by getting an up-close view of bugs and more and even play doctor at the veterinary hospital.

-The French QuarTour Kids Tour is designed for kids to learn about the rich history of New Orleans and French Quarter.
-The tour takes kids to interesting places such as Jackson Square, Old Slave Auction House and the Mississippi Riverfront.
+The French QuarTour Kids Tour is designed for kids to learn about the rich history of New Orleans and the French Quarter.
+The tour takes kids to interesting places such as Jackson Square, Old Slave Auction House, and the Mississippi Riverfront.

 This tour is the best activity for kids to learn the fascinating NOLA culture such as the French Creoles and Creoles of Color.
 The tour also shows how NOLA has played an important role in military campaigns and also in trade.